 - 8 Hour Option: Schedule our class as an 8 hour option with 4 hours of camera practice with our Cylburn Arboretum, Rawling Conservatory or Annapolis.
 See our schedule for these classes.
 (This is an additional cost of $50.00)

-This four-hour class is set up to give you all the basics of Digital Photography.
-We cover the material in lectures with power point presentations to help you see and understand the material.
+This four-hour class will give you all the basics of Digital Photography.
+We cover everything you need to know in lectures with power point presentations to help you see and understand the concepts.
 We cover the fundamental aspects of your camera, shooting in manual mode, aperture priority, shutter priority and program modes.
-We will cover the basic file types such as RAW files, NEFs, CRWs, DNGs, JPEGs and TIFFs and which to use and when.
-As complicated as it all sounds we will simplify the process to four things you need to remember about your camera.
-They are aperture, shutter speed, ISO and white-balance.
-Oh you also need to take your lens cap off.
+We will cover the basic file types such as RAW files, NEFs, CRWs, DNGs, JPEGs and TIFFs, and which to use and when.
+As complicated as it all sounds, we will simplify the process to four things you need to remember about your camera: Aperture, Shutter Speed, ISO and White-Balance.
+Oh, you also need to take your lens cap off.

+You will get hands instruction with your camera.
 Our classes are small with a limit of 12 people.
-You will get hands on instruction with your camera.
-We will set up your camera to operate properly and then we will get you to do some photography.
+We will teach you to set up your camera and how to operate properly and then we will get you to do some photography in class.
 Talk is cheap but hands-on is where it is at.
 We will have you shooting in class before we go out to practice with your assignments.

 Besides the basics we will introduce you to understanding how to get good exposures.
 How do you use and understand your histogram.
 What is a histogram?
 What is metadata?
-How to find your metadata and what it will tell you about your image.
+How to find both your metadata and your histogram and what it will tell you about your image.